Ricky-Fr/XTouch-Mini-Script/compiled/README.md

 The compiled script available here is a **demo version**, limited to **10 minutes of use per session** .
 To unlock unlimited functionality, a **license purchase** will be required.
 Licenses will soon be available via the website, or feel free to leave me a message to get started.
+🙏 **Please try the demo version first before purchasing a license.**

 💬 Your feedback and suggestions are always welcome — thank you for your support, and enjoy making music!